 When there is evidence of an actual problem, the VA rules state, "If there is a question about the location of an infestation probability boundary line in relation to the subject property, contact the Construction and Valuation Section at the VA Regional Loan Center of jurisdiction to determine if this requirement is applicable."

-Don't Sweat the Small StuffCompare top VA Lenders, and find the best match for your homebuying journey. →
+Don't Sweat the Small StuffGet VA Loan expertise and personal service for every step of your homebuying journey. →

 VA borrowers will often have to provide an invoice for the termite inspection to their lender.
 VA loan rules state that borrowers are not allowed to pay the pest inspection on a home purchase in all but nine states: